Other Gender Selection Methods

 There are a number of gender selection techniques that claim to help a couple have a child of a desired sex.
 A number of these techniques are based on anecdotal rather than scientific evidence.
 The only proven methods with extremely high success rates approaching 99.9% accuracy for conceiving a child of either sex are PGD/PGS.

 At-home methods may include timing sex, use of fluids and over the counter cold medications, diets, and vitamin and mineral supplements to influence a baby’s gender.
 Gender selection kits, too, offer the promise, but not the scientific basis for helping you conceive a boy or girl.

-The two methods below have been around for years.
+The methods below have been around for years.
 However, both have been refuted as scientifically-proven methods for gender selection.

 The Shettles Method

 The key to the Shettles Method, developed by Dr. Landrum in the 1960s, is calculating the time of the woman’s ovulation — and then attempting conception during or before ovulation — to conceive a desired boy or girl baby.
 Shettles found that Y-bearing (male) sperm swim faster but don’t live as long as the bigger, hardier X-bearing (female) sperm.
 This method also assumes that the vaginal environment is acidic most of the time, but becomes slightly more alkaline close to ovulation, favoring boy conceptions (Y-bearing sperm).